Making an Economic Case to the NHS Training Day, University of York

 The training day presenter will be Nick Hex, Associate Director at York Health Economics Consortium.
 He leads YHEC’s programme of work in the NHS and the public sector, providing economic evaluation and quantitative and qualitative analysis for local and national organisations.
 Nick’s reviews examine efficiency and productivity and use techniques such as return on investment and cost benefit analysis to provide decision-making information.
 He has also worked at Audit Scotland and the Audit Commission.

-Economic case for service redesign topics discussed:
+Making an Economic case to the NHS topics discussed:

-- Understanding Return on Investment;
+- Understanding return on investment;

 By the end of the training day, participants will have: